imagej/imagej.github.io/_pages/update-sites/setup.md

 ### Prepare your files for upload

-Click on the *Advanced mode* button and set the view options to see your plugins:
+Click on the {% include button label="Advanced mode" %} button and set the view options to see your plugins:

 -   If your have never uploaded your plugins, select *View local-only files*